Broward County Transit: The Breeze generation

 The Breeze generation was introduced in 2007 for two special limited-stop service routes on US 1 and US 441/SR 7, traversing from northern Broward County to northern Miami-Dade County.
 BCT has now added 48 40 ft NABI 40-LFW buses to the fleet.
 BCT introduced six New Flyer D60LFR articulated buses for service on the US 441/SR 7 route.
 The new buses also feature free Wi-Fi to riders.

 The Breeze generation 2007-2018 buses were originally painted in white with two blue arcs, one light and one dark.
 Later buses ordered and some of the older buses were painted in silver with two blue arcs, one light and one dark.

 In 2008, BCT ordered 42 newly restyled 40 ft low-floor NABIs, including 12 hybrid buses.

 Current livery

-The current livery was introduced in 2020 as part of the half-penny tax, also known as Penny for Transportation.
+The current livery was introduced in 2020 as part of the penny tax, also known as Penny for Transportation.
 The livery consists of the front and sides of the buses being painted silver with an orange and white stripe running across the side of the bus with the back of the bus being painted blue.
 The Broward County colors of orange, yellow, and white are shown via diagonal stripes parallel to each other on the front and rear quarter panels off the bus.

 This paint scheme was introduced on BCT's 147 2020 Gillig BRT buses.